 The current commissioners are as follows:

-In accordance with the Open Public Meetings Act, notice of these public meetings was given to the newspaper of record and posted on the official bulletin board on December 13, 2017.
+In accordance with the Open Public Meetings Act, notice of these public meetings was given to the newspaper of record and posted on the official bulletin board.
 The Board of Commissioners typically meets on the 2nd Monday of each month, unless there is a holiday, and then the meeting is the following Monday.
 These meetings are held at 5:30PM in the Community Room at Liberty Towers, located at 32 Liberty Street, Newton.
-The schedule for 2019 is as follows:
+The schedule for 2020 is as follows:

 Newton Housing Authority 2020 Meeting Schedule